30 Interesting Facts About Saudi Arabia

 13. As such, the Saudi king’s official title is the “Custodian of the Two Holy Mosques”.

 14. Mecca is home to one of the world’s largest annual gatherings.
-Every year, over 2 million Muslims make a pilgrimage to Mecca to perform the hajj, which is considered the fifth and final Pillar of Islam.
+Every year, over 2 million Muslims make a pilgrimage to Mecca to perform the Hajj, which is considered the fifth and final Pillar of Islam.
 Every capable adult Muslim is expected to complete at least one hajj in their lifetime.

 15. The Abraj Al Bait Towers in Mecca holds the records for the world’s tallest clock tower, the world’s tallest hotel and the world’s largest clock face at 43m in diameter.